 Hours: Daily 8:30 AM -3:30 PM

-It's no surprise that Thailand is famous for its street food.
+Thailand is a food lover's paradise, and Bangkok's streets are alive with the vibrant and tantalizing flavors of Thai cuisine.
 The combination of authentic flavors, affordable prices, and the lively atmosphere of the street markets create an unparalleled culinary experience that can't be found anywhere else in the world.
+Go on a food tour or several during your stay in Thailand.

 Bangkok Royal Road - Top 3 Monuments Tour